zinkronz/mxmapidoc/2-sample-code/29-pick-up-api/294-delivery-update.md

 # Delivery Update

-This section shows the sample code for C\# and RESTful as in  Json body Input for the data
+This section shows the sample code for Completed and Failed mode in C# and RESTful

-1. C\#
+1. Completed
-2. RESTful
+2. Failed

 ---

 ###### Copyright © 2018 Unixus Solutions Sdn.
 Bhd.
 All rights reserved.